Coastal management

 Coastal management is defence against flooding and erosion, and techniques that stop erosion to claim lands.
 Protection against rising sea levels in the 21st century is crucial, as sea level rise accelerates due to climate change.
-Changes in sea level damage beaches and coastal systems are expected to rise at an increasing rate, causing coastal sediments to be disturbed by tidal energy.
+Changes in sea level damage beaches and coastal systems are expected to rise at an increasing rate throughout the century, causing coastal sediments to be disturbed by tidal energy.